flenex-io/NFT-Generator/README.md

 # NFT GENERATOR

-Created a NFT Generator with Hardhat, Solidity, and React.
-Redefining token creation, this project seamlessly merges innovation with simplicity, providing artists and collectors an unmatched experience in digital ownership.
-Welcome to the future of NFTs
+Created a Image Generator project with solidity, react and hugging face API.
+You just need to enter the name of the image and the description about the image and within few seconds or sometime it may take a minute to generate the image

 ## Setup